About the Thesis Fair

 NO you cannot attend both Fairs as projects presented at each Fair are specific for your MSc program.
 Additionally external organisations will be looking for students from the programs described by the event.

-The Project Marketplace will be published and available for students starting on Tuesday, 17 September.
+The Thesis Matching Platform (TMP) will be available for students in September.

 For any questions regarding the Thesis Fairs please send an email to thesisfair-IvI(at)uva.nl.